-At the UX To The Future, which was an e-government conference, held in 2018 in Estonia, we came across a creative panel idea that quickly pulled people in and enlivened the audience.
-We used imaginative picture tasks through an interactive event app Worksup where people were creating different tasks, taking pictures and uploading them in the application.
-This kind of assignment not only made the participants think how they could solve the task but also creatively think how they will use the event app in its best way to bring out their ideas.
+At the UX To The Future, an e-government conference held in 2018 in Estonia, we came across a creative panel idea that quickly pulled people in and enlivened the audience.
+We used imaginative picture tasks through an interactive event app Worksup where people were creating tasks, taking pictures, and uploading them in the app.
+This assignment made the participants think about how they could solve the task.
+And also, creatively think about how they will use the event app in its best way to bring out their ideas.

-The participants cut out their answers from series of pre-prepared sentences.
+The participants cut out their answers from a series of pre-prepared sentences.
 While they did this, the organizers posed the same questions to the audience through fun live polls.
-At the end, each team compared and commented on the results.
+In the end, each team compared and commented on the results.

-Firechat chat creates a smooth conversation between two or more people which helps to make the atmosphere a lot more comfortable more engaging.
-This year’s event at the Esha 2018 conference, event managers used the fire chat method quite effectively, the idea was to bring out the points which needed more insights and thoughts behind the concept.
+Firechat chat creates a smooth conversation between two or more people.
+It helps to make the atmosphere more comfortable and engaging.
+In this year’s Esha 2018 conference, event managers used the fire chat method quite effectively.
+The idea was to bring out the points which needed more insights and thoughts behind the concept.

 Mindvalley CEO, Vishen Lakhiani

-Vishen Lakhiani, who is the founder of Mindvalley, was talking inspiringly about how to transform education and leadership in an age of exponential technologies.
-Afterwards his presentation he answered various questions from the audience and moderators.
-Lakhiani was actually that inspired from the fireside chat, he stood up and explained passionately about the idea behind is company even more in depth.
+Vishen Lakhiani, the founder of Mindvalley, was talking inspiringly about how to transform education and leadership in an age of exponential technologies.
+After his presentation, he answered various questions from the audience and moderators.
+Lakhiani was so inspired by the fireside chat, that he stood up and explained passionately about the idea behind is the company even more in-depth.

-Extra tip: If there are too many unanswered questions, write these on your event’s blog.
+Extra tip: If there are too many unanswered questions, write these on your virtual conferences blog.

 EDU EXEX in Tallinn

-These sessions are usually short and last about 20-30 minutes all together.
-One of the examples could be Education Technology EXEX 2018, where we had different schools on the stage, talking about their success stories regarding the technology usage.
-There were about 3-4 teachers on the stage at the same time, where everyone had a piece of story to tell.
-The audience had a chance to rate each speaker and ask questions through Q&A session.
+These sessions are usually short and last about 20-30 minutes altogether.
+For example, Education Technology EXEX 2018.
+We had different schools on this stage, talking about their success stories regarding technology usage.
+Also, there were about 3-4 teachers on the stage at the same time, where everyone had a piece of the story to tell.
+The audience had a chance to rate each speaker and ask questions through the Q&A session.
 Campfire sessions create an excellent place for people to learn from their peers, share experiences and build new connections.

-If your event has multiple sessions running at the same time, you can actually help the attendees choose the right sessions by running an introduction quiz or in other words – live polling.
-You can create a pre-event survey and let the participants guess the answers.
-When the answers have rolled in, you can send back the feedback.
-For example, in the Worksup event app, you can easily create polls in these kind of occasions and later export data and share it with your attendees.
-Leverage these tips to deliver an outstanding event experience for your attendees.
+To conclude, if your event has multiple sessions running at the same time, help the attendees choose the right sessions by running an introduction quiz or in other words – live polling.
+In addition, create a pre-event survey and let the participants guess the answers.
+Lastly, when the answers have rolled in, you can send back the feedback.
+For example, in the Worksup event app, you can easily create polls on this kind of occasion and later export data and share it with your attendees.
+Leverage these tips to deliver an outstanding virtual conference experience for your attendees.